Bannau Brycheiniog by Cycle | Day Four

 Before leaving, I paused to take one more photo of the castle.
 Both Carreg Cennen and the campsite had been so much more than I could have imagined.
 Looking around, I still had the place to myself and a part of me wanted to stay another night, but it was time to pedal.

-Trapp is very small community, but it has charm.
-The local pub recently closed, but folks take care of small gardens along the road and there seems to be a real pride in place.
+Trapp is very small and charming community.
+The local pub recently closed, but the small gardens along the road are well-cared-for and there seems to be pride in place.

 I like the old Brecon Beacons National Park signs, but they are getting hard to find now that the park has been renamed (image below).